asappresearch/simple-tts/README.md

 ./scripts/train/train.sh
 ```

 We use [Huggingface Accelerate](https://huggingface.co/docs/accelerate/index) for distributed training and trained our final model on a `g5.48xlarge` instance (8 Nvidia A10Gs).
-After running `accelerate config` to set the appropriate environment variables (e.g. number of GPUs), a distributed training job can be launced with
+After running `accelerate config` to set the appropriate environment variables (e.g. number of GPUs), a distributed training job with our hyperparameter settings can be launced with
 ```bash
 ./scripts/train/train_distributed.sh
 ```